Daniel Hofius' Lab - Plant-Pathogen Interactions

-- Manipulation of autophagic processes to improve pathogen and stress resistance
+- Manipulation of autophagy for improved pathogen and stress resistance

-We apply reverse and forward genetics, biochemical and cell biological approaches, and use different bacterial, viral, and oomycete/fungal pathogens in the model plants Arabidopsis thaliana and Nicotiana benthamiana.
+We apply state-of-the-art genetic, proteomic, biochemical and cell biological approaches, and work with different bacterial, viral, and oomycete/fungal pathogens mainly in the model plants Arabidopsis thaliana and Nicotiana benthamiana.
 In addition, we strive to translate our findings into crop plants like potato and tomato.

-We are located at the Uppsala BioCenter and are part of the Linnéan Center for Plant Biology in Uppsala, the Nordic Autophagy Network and the Transautophagy COST action.
-Our research is funded by the Swedish University of Agricultural Sciences (SLU), Knut-and-Alice Wallenberg (KAW) Foundation (Epifate project), Swedish Research Council (Vetenskapsrådet, VR), Carl Tryggers Stiftelse (CTS), and the Federation of European Biochemical Societies (FEBS).
+We are located at the Uppsala BioCenter and are part of the Linnéan Center for Plant Biology in Uppsala, the Nordic Autophagy Network/Society and the Transautophagy COST action.
+Our research is funded by the Swedish University of Agricultural Sciences (SLU), Knut-and-Alice Wallenberg (KAW) Foundation (Epifate project), Swedish Research Councils VR and FORMAS; Carl Tryggers Stiftelse (CTS), and the Federation of European Biochemical Societies (FEBS).

 Former group members

-Hafrén A, Macia JL, Love AJ, Milner JJ, Drucker M, Hofius D (2017) Selective autophagy limits cauliflower mosaic virus infection by NBR1-mediated targeting of viral capsid protein and particles Proc Natl Acad Sci U S A doi: 10.1073/pnas.1610687114 Pubmed
+Hafrén A, Macia JL, Love AJ, Milner JJ, Drucker M, Hofius D (2017) Selective autophagy limits cauliflower mosaic virus infection by NBR1-mediated targeting of viral capsid protein and particles.
+Proc Natl Acad Sci U S A 114, E2026-E2035 Pubmed

 Munch D*, Teh OK*, Malinovsky FG*, Liu Q, Vetukuri RR, El Kasmi F, Brodersen P, Hara-Nishimura I, Dangl JL, Petersen M, Mundy J, and Hofius D (2015).
 Retromer contributes to immunity-associated cell death in Arabidopsis.
 Plant Cell, 27, 463-79. (*co-first authors)